BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

   * [calc_flow_open](https://github.com/BlondeBurrito/bevy_flowfield_tiles_plugin/blob/main/benches/calc_flow_open.rs) - measure how long it takes to create a full set of `FlowFields` describing movement across uniform `CostFields` (cost = 1) from one corner to another
   * [calc_flow_maze](https://github.com/BlondeBurrito/bevy_flowfield_tiles_plugin/blob/main/benches/calc_flow_maze.rs) - measures how long it takes to create a full set of `FlowFields` describing movement from one corner to another in a 100x100 sector world.
 The world is composed of vertical corridors meaning that the actor has to path up and down to eventually snake it's way to the goal

+Currently the slowest area is generating the `PortalGraph` (7s on my machine) so this should be some initialisation that happens behind the scenes (like a loading screen or some such).

+Depending on pathing complexity I've seen `FlowField` generation range from 5-90ms.

 # LICENSE

 Dual license of MIT and Apache.